RakhithJK/spyder-ide-spyder-wiki/Home.md

 ## Development

+Spyder will always be 100% open source software, free for all to use and released under the liberal terms of the MIT license.
+But while the whole team does its best to work efficiently we are always in need of contributors and developers to improve our development capabilities.
+Interested? please visit [[Contributing to Spyder]].

 | [[Roadmap]] | [[Changelog]] | [[Github Workflow]] | [[SEPs: Spyder Enhancement Proposals]] |

 | [[Coding Style]] | [[Spyder Internals]] | [[Google Summer of Code]] |